conweller/Markovian-Tweets/Readme.md

 make
 ```

-For you to run this with a twitter account as the source text, your twitter app
+To run this with a twitter account as the source text, your twitter app
 key and secret key need to exist as environment variables.
 Store them in the
 following variables